gaehlerm/SoftwareEngineering/README.md

 // https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_85

+// see chapter 2 in google:
+people are insecure and don't want to be critisized.
+Great things are hardly ever achieved by a single person Most work doesn't need a genius.
+But all work requires a minimal amount of social skills.
+Talk to people, don't hide your work.
+Fail early, fail fast, fail often. get feedback as early as possible How well is the knowledge distributed?
+It is better to be one part of a successful project than a critical part of a failed project.
+When working in teams you learn much more than when working alone.
+Constructive critisism vs. flat out assault psychological safety is the most important part of an effective team Social interactions need humility, respect and trust keep asking questions. there is always something to learn Don't just say, "this is bad".
+Come up with some reasons.
+Bus factor: The number of people that need to get hit by a bus before your project is completely doomed.

+Humans are mostly a collection of intermittent bugs. - Brian Fitzpatrick, google

 You will probably spend most of your career working in teams.
 The story of the lone programmer in the basement is a myth.
 Modern programming is done in teams.
 Not only do programmers work with other programmers, but you'll also have to work with people from marketing and sales as well as customers.

 Cooporating with other programmers has its advantages and drawbacks at the same time.
 Comparing programming in teams with a lone programmer is like comparing a parlament with a dictator.
 A parlament requires more time to come to some conclusion, yet the solution is generally better than the decision made by a dictator.